International Child Abduction and International Child Custody Law: Poland

 Expert Opinions and Cross-Border Analysis

-Our attorneys regularly prepare written expert opinions—submitted in U.S. courts and, where permitted, foreign courts—addressing issues such as:
+Attorney Elena can prepare written expert opinions, whether to be submitted in U.S. courts and, where permitted, foreign courts, addressing issues such as:

 • Polish divorce standards and evidentiary requirements